South Brent Lease Extension - Free Consultation

 Coventry Building Society A minimum of 70 years unexpired lease at completion for all scheme types apart from Lifetime Mortgages (Equity Release), which require a minimum unexpired term of 80 years at completion.

-Retaining our service will provide you increased control over the value of your South Brent leasehold, as your property will be more valuable and saleable in relation to the lease length should you wish to sell.
-The conveyancing solicitors that we work with have a wealth of experience of handling many hundreds of lease extensions or freehold purchase transactions.
+Retaining our service will provide you increased control over the value of your South Brent leasehold, as your property will be more valuable and marketable in respect of lease length should you decide to sell.
+The lawyers that we work with are well versed in the legislation handling many hundreds of lease extensions or freehold purchase transactions.

 South Brent Lease Extension Example Cases: